estija/CMID/README.md

 # CMID
 Code for Conditional Mutual Information-Debiasing (CMID) method to improve OOD generalization and subgroup robustness.
 (The base code comes from the [`group_DRO`](https://github.com/kohpangwei/group_DRO)  implementation.)
 ### Subgroup Robustness Experiments
-Experiments on Waterbirds, CelebA, MultiNLI and CivilComments datasets.
+Experiments on Waterbirds, CelebA, MultiNLI, CivilComments, and Camelyon datasets.
 #### Install dependencies.
    The code uses `python 3.6.8`.
 Dependencies can be installed by using: